scottjason/todos-no-redux/README.md

 ### Summary

-Generally speaking, this is a react app focused on unidirectional data flow, state management and UI.
+This is a react app focused on unidirectional data flow, state management and UI.

 State is shared throughout the components via HOCs, or higher order components.